Holmes gets double-double, No. 10 Indiana beats W. Michigan - WHIZ News

-Holmes grabbed her 10th rebound just under two minutes into the second half and finished the game with 17 points and 19 rebounds.
+Holmes grabbed her 10th rebound just under two minutes into the second half and finished the game with 17 points and 19 rebounds for the Hoosiers (9-2).
 She set a career high in rebounds one game after scoring a career-best 30 points against Ohio State.

+“As coach (Terin) Moren says, do the work,” Holmes said.
+“I’m doing it every day, I’m not really changing who I am and what I’m doing.
+Just staying the course.”

-Reilly Jacobson was Western Michigan’s leading scorer with 16 points.
-Taylor Williams added a double-double of her own with 15 points and 13 rebounds.
+Reilly Jacobson led Western Michigan (6-3) with 16 points.
+Taylor Williams had a double-double of her own for the Broncos, finishing with 15 points and 13 rebounds.

-Indiana shot only 2 for 16 from 3-point range, but attacked the basket down low and scored 38 points inside.
+Indiana shot only 2 for 16 (12.5%) from 3-point range but attacked the basket down low and scored 38 points inside.
 Indiana also outrebounded Western Michigan 47-29 and turned 18 offensive rebounds into 11 second-chance points.

+“We really want to focus on getting paint touches,” Berger said.
+“If we get a kick out 3 and it’s a good shot we’re always going to take it, but we know what our strengths are.”

-The Broncos relied on 3-point shooting in the first half, taking 13 of their 25 shots from beyond the arc and making four to remain in the game.
-They went cold in the second half, only making 4 of 12, including 1 for 8 in the half, allowing Indiana to pull away.
+The Broncos relied on 3-point shooting, taking 25 of their 58 shots from beyond the arc, but only shot 8-25 from 3-point range, allowing Indiana to pull away.

-Western Michigan had 20 fouls, surrendering 29 free throws.
-Indiana shot 66% from the line.
+Kiandra Brown scored 9 points and grabbed 10 rebounds for the Hoosiers, falling just short of her second career double-double.
+Brown, who had only taken seven free throws all season headed into Sunday, scored 7 of her points at the line.

+“I can’t wait to get in the locker room and tell her, tell our team just how well I thought she played today,” Moren said.
+“As disappointed as I am in us defensively, I’m as excited for her because she had a great day.”

 BIG PICTURE